LeeKwanChak/JobLog/README.md

 # Job Application Tracker

 A full stack app that allow user to track their job application.
-It use AI to automatically add job applications, saving manual input time and improving tracking efficiency.
+It use AI to automatically add job applications by simply pasting a URL, saving manual input time and improving tracking efficiency.

 ![ApplicationPage Screenshot](screenshot/screenshot.PNG)